Jalil Abbas Jilani: Early life and education

 Jilani was born into an influential family in Multan, his father Azhar Hussain Jilani and his elder brother Asghar Hussain Jilani both having been civil servants, the latter having served as Chief Secretary of the Punjab province, while former prime minister Yusuf Raza Gilani is his cousin.
 His uncle Tassadaq Jilani is the former Chief Justice of Pakistan, occupying the position in 2013–2014.

 He graduated with a Bachelor of Law from Punjab University Law College and later on obtained an M.Sc degree in Defense and Strategic Studies.
 He then joined the Foreign Service of Pakistan in March 1979.

-A polyglot, besides Urdu and English, he’s also fluent in French, Arabic, Seraiki, Punjabi and Pashto.
+A polyglot, besides Urdu and English, he is also fluent in French, Arabic, Seraiki, Punjabi and Pashto.

 Career

-Jillani currently serves as a Minister in Interim PM Kakar’s Cabinet.
+Jillani currently serves as a Minister in Interim PM Kakar's Cabinet.

 He served as the deputy secretary at Prime Minister's Office between 1989 and 1992, and as the deputy high commissioner to India between 1999 and 2003.
 He headed the South Asia desk at the Foreign Office between 2003 and 2007, during which time he was also appointed the Ministry's Spokesman.

 In 2007, he was commissioned as Pakistan's High Commissioner to Australia and served until 2009, when he was tasked as Ambassador of Pakistan to European Union based out of Brussels.
 Jilani was promoted to the highest rank of BPS-22 grade in 2010 and consequently became the country's Foreign Secretary in March 2012, the top civil service official in the Ministry of Foreign Affairs.

 Jilani emerged as a candidate for the role of Interim Prime Minister of Pakistan.